Self-driving cars – soon driving themselves to a street near you

 What programming is able to do now is only a small fraction of what is require in real driving.
 Keeping cars between lanes and preventing them from hitting each other and the objects around is the easiest part.
 The hard part is how to interpret a chaotic, dangerous and fast changing environment, and navigate it safely.

 Self-driving cars enthusiasts will argue that there are other technologies that will come to the rescue.
 GPS; communications from car to car; lanes created for self-driving cars; and changes to the urban landscape making it easier for the current technologies to complete the work.

 Right now there is a race to the top.
 Billions are being spent.
 Google, Uber, Tesla, and Volvo are the front runners.
 A race for the benefit of humanity or just to make money?

 Changing the world to accommodate robot drivers

 Yes.
 If you give these new robot-cars a perfect and safe environment they might do quite well.
-Remove all obstacles, reduce the unknowns; make special lanes; create a robot-car only environment and now we are looking at a futuristic city where everyone is happy safe, and pollution free.
+Remove all obstacles, reduce the unknowns; make special lanes; create a robot-car only environment and now we are looking at a futuristic city where everyone is happy safe, and pollution free; not so fast.

 We are talking about urban planning at its best.
 But there is a much simpler and cheap way to achieve city decongestion and safe spaces along with clean air: and it is called public transportation or mass transit.